I encourage all women in the world to not give up on personal dreams.

 To summarise, finding a formula that helps to balance these different life dimensions is possible in my opinion, if things are organised and solutions devised before prior to starting the programme.

-What was it like to be a women in the programme?
+What was it like to be a woman in the programme?

 I did not do differently in the class because of my gender.
 I had my place among my classmates and felt that I really added value through my perspective of thinking and sharing my entrepreneurial experience.